 A final note: make sure that the area under the carpet isn't soaked, too, or this will all be for nothing.
 The smell will come right back.

-I have been detailing autos for 5 years now, and I've ran across this problem more than most.
-To completely remove this odor you must raise the carpet in the areas of spill. remove the padded backing from the carpet, then have the carpet steam cleaned. replace new backing pad to the carpet.
-Now the smell will not be gone yet, because the rest of the interior has absorbed the smell.
-So i recommend a spray bomb or a febreeze.
+I have been detailing autos for 5 years now, and I've run across this problem more than most.
+To completely remove this odor you must raise the carpet in the areas of the spill. remove the padded backing from the carpet, then have the carpet steam cleaned. replace new backing pad to the carpet.
+Now the smell will not be gone yet because the rest of the interior has absorbed the smell.
+So I recommend a spray bomb or a Febreze.
 It may work.
 Do this with windows up, for an hour or 2, then let vehicle air out.
-The last step may need repeated... seems like a lot to do but trust me its cheaper than buying a new car.
+The last step may need to be repeated... seems like a lot to do but trust me its cheaper than buying a new car.

 I spilled a little bit of gas in the back of my Jeep Cherokee and it has seemed impossible to get rid of the smell and fumes.
-I have tried everything and nothing has worked.
-EXCEPT, I took someone's advice about ground coffee.
+I have tried everything and nothing has worked. except, I took someone's advice about ground coffee.
 So far, So good.
-I will update the site in a few days to let everyone know if it REALLY works!|
+I will update the site in a few days to let everyone know if it really works!

 I tried all the tricks too but could never get the smell out.
 It was really bad on very hot days where had to run AC.
 I replaced my carpet with a $150.00 aftermarket carpet kit.
 It took some work to install but solved the problem.
 I probably should have done this first instead of last.

 I tried the acetone first and then the alcohol.
-Seemed to significatly help, after it was sun dried, and completely dry.|
+Seemed to significantly help, after it was completely dry.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!